teresabowe/furniture-restoration-collective/README.md

 ---

-On mobile and mediaum screens the home link is present in the dropdown menu.
+On mobile and medium screens the home link is present in the dropdown menu.

 ![Navigation Bar](/documentation/screenshots/home-link-mobile.png)